 - Les Corts is the least populous district, so if you don’t enjoy big crowds, look for an apartment in this area.
 It is also a business hub with plenty of office spaces and business-people rushing around.

 - Sarrià-Sant Gervasi combines urban tapa bars, boutiques, and hillside walks.
-This largely residential area is famous for its slower pace and tranquil vibe, which makes it one of the best places to live with family.
+This largely residential area is famous for its slower pace and tranquil vibe, making it one of the best places to live with family.

-- Gracia is the smallest district by area and one of the hippiest.
+- Gracia is the smallest district by area and one of the hippest.
 Close packed streets and the Mediterranean architecture give it a unique feel, attracting mostly young professionals and artists.